 What Causes Lazy Eye?

 While any condition that prevents the eye from seeing clearly has the potential to cause lazy eye, one of the most common causes is the misalignment of the eyes or strabismus.
 This happens when the muscle behind the eye – which controls how they turn and move – becomes imbalanced.
 This causes both eyes to move in different directions, resulting in a condition commonly described as “cross-eyed”.
-Occasionally, lazy eye can also be caused by the clouding of the natural lens of the eye known as cataract.
+Occasionally, lazy eye can also be caused by the clouding of the natural lens of the eye known as a cataract.

 Lazy eye is also commonly associated with early-onset vision problems (refractive errors) such as near-sightedness (myopia), severe far-sightedness (hyperopia) and astigmatism.
 When the child has blurred vision at an early age and it is not corrected with prescription glasses, the unclear images sent to the brain are eventually suppressed, resulting in a lazy eye.